sitongc/Code-for-SC/README.md

 ## Project introduce

-**RNA-seq Analysis**: Tools and scripts for processing and analyzing bulk RNA sequencing data.(./Scripts/RNA-seq/)
+**RNA-seq Analysis**: Tools and scripts for processing and analyzing bulk RNA sequencing data.[RNA scripts](./Scripts/RNA-seq/)

-**SC-RNAseq Analysis**: Methods for analyzing single-cell RNA sequencing data, including clustering and differential expression analysis.[SC-RNA Folder](./Scripts/SC-RNA/)
+**SC-RNAseq Analysis**: Methods for analyzing single-cell RNA sequencing data, including clustering and differential expression analysis.[SC-RNA scripts](./Scripts/SC-RNA/)

-**Whole Genome Sequencing (WGS) Analysis**: Pipelines for variant calling, genome assembly, and other WGS tasks.
+**Whole Genome Sequencing (WGS) Analysis**: Pipelines for variant calling, genome assembly, and other WGS tasks.[WGS scripts] (./Scripts/WGS/)

-**Machine Learning**: Machine learning models for classification, regression, and clustering of omics data.
+**Machine Learning**: Machine learning models for classification, regression, and clustering of omics data.[ML scripts]

-**Miscellaneous Tasks**: Scripts for various random tasks related to omics data analysis.
+**Miscellaneous Tasks**: Scripts for various random tasks related to omics data analysis.[other scripts](./Scripts/Random task/)

 All of the scripts are available in the **Scripts/** folder.